Pavlos Dimitriou: Playing career

 Dimitriou started at the age of 12 as a left back from the academies of Panserraikos and in 1975 he was promoted to the first team.
-A year later he became already the captain of the team, while his virtues with the ball at his feet "forced" his coaches to place him in as a midfielder.
-Dimitriou had amazing seasons and his left foot was the envied by many.
-He served the "Lions" for 16 consecutive years, when in December 1985 he was called by AEK Athens of Jacek Gmoch.
-Dimitriou, away from his environment, found it difficult to perform, while AEK of that time was also in a very strange situation, a fact that is exacerbated by the Chrysovitsianou case against his former club.
-He ended his spell at AEK in 1987 and returned to Panserraikos at the age of 30.
+A year later he became already the captain of the team, while his virtues with the ball at his feet "forced" the managers of the club to place him as a midfielder.
+Dimitriou presented a stable performance, serving the "Lions" for 16 consecutive seasons.

+On 16 December 1985 he made the big step of his career and was transferred to AEK Athens for a fee of 11 million drachmas.
+Dimitriou, away from his environment, found it difficult to adapt, while AEK were also in a strange situation, a fact that was exacerbated by the Chrysovitsianos case against his former club.

+On 15 July 1987 he was transferred back to Panserraikos for a fee of 3 million drachmas.
 Two years later and due to an injury that left him out of action for 4 months, he moved to Nigrita where he ended his career in 1990.